 On May 2, 1641 Mary marries a prince of Orange.
 In the days that followed, van Dyck paints a new portrait similar to the previous one, on which the little girl now wears her wedding ring and the brooch offered by her newlywed.

-On December 5 in London, Sotheby's sells another example of same size, lot 30 estimated £ 600K.
-The figure of the child is identical but the ambience background has nearly vanished, and the spectacular coral pink gown worn at the wedding has become a saturated orange, probably to please the new Orange in-laws of the princess.
-A participation of the studio is possible.
+An autograph replica in the same size with a possible participation of the studio was sold for £ 790K by Sotheby's on December 5, 2018, lot 30.
+The figure of the young princess is identical but the ambience background has nearly vanished, and the spectacular coral pink gown worn at the wedding has become a saturated orange, probably to please the new Orange in-laws of the princess.

 These portraits of an 11 year-old Charles II, when Prince of Wales, and his 9 year-old sister Mary, Princess Royal, were among the last works #VanDyck painted for his royal patron, Charles I. #SothebysMasters https://t.co/cGm7aFEAvb pic.twitter.com/lYbs1RzTEW— Sotheby's (@Sothebys) September 13, 2018